EXG1O/Constructor-Telegram-Bots/README.md

 2. Open the home page `http://127.0.0.1:8000` and enjoy :)

 ## Contributing
-Read [CONTRIBUTING.md](CONTRIBUTING.md) for information about this.
+Read [CONTRIBUTING.md](CONTRIBUTING.md) for more information on this.